A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Reduced, full-space, and penalty formulations

 In this section, we lay out the groundwork for WRI and our proposal WRI$\ast$ by illustrating different ways to deal with the problem formulated in equation~\eqref{eq:invprobgen}.
 Classical FWI consists of imposing the constraint $\bu=\A^{-1}\bq$ explicitly (from which the moniker of reduced formulation stems).
 Equation~\eqref{eq:invprobgen} can be equivalently rewritten as:

-Regularization can be enforced via constraints or extra terms.
+Regularization can be enforced via constraints or extra penalty terms.
 There are several advantages to this formulation that makes large-scale deployment possible with the computational capabilities that are currently available.
 The objective functional $\JFWI$ is defined by a summation of the data misfit terms over individual sources.
 Therefore, in the evaluation of $\JFWI$ and its gradient calculation, the solution wavefields of forward and adjoint problems pertaining to a source can be discarded after use, thus limiting the memory overhead.
-In time domain, checkpointing techniques are still essential to control memory complexity \citep{symes2007reverse}.
-Alternatively, one could combine modeling in time domain and on-the-fly Fourier transform to obtain an estimate of the gradient by cross-correlating the forward and backpropagated wavefields in the Fourier domain \citep{witte2018cls}.
+In time domain, checkpointing techniques also reduce memory complexity \citep{symes2007reverse}.
+Alternatively, one could combine modeling in the time domain and the on-the-fly Fourier transform to obtain an estimate of the gradient by cross-correlating the forward and backpropagated wavefields in the Fourier domain \citep{sirgue20083d, witte2018cls}.
 Although the reduced formulation leads to a scalable approach by making use of relatively frugal time-domain modeling, it is particularly prone to local minima, and necessitates a kinematically adequate starting guess for $\bmm$, ideally matching the data traveltimes within half a period \citep{Beydoun1988}.

 Another classical setup, sometimes referred to as the full-space method, is by means of the Lagrangian function associated to equation~\eqref{eq:invprobgen} and the related saddle point problem \citep{haber2000optimization}: